Akramovic1/Open-CORS-Proxy/README.md

 ```

 Tip:
-Save this script as deploy-aws.sh, chmod +x deploy-aws.sh, and run with ./deploy-aws.sh.
+Save this script as deploy-aws-eb.sh, chmod +x deploy-aws-eb.sh, and run with ./deploy-aws-eb.sh.

 </details>